maartyman/Instagram-posts/README.md

 # Instagram posts
- fetches foto's from the instagram api and puts them in an html element
+ Fetches foto's from the instagram api and puts them in an html element.